Tinnitus and Stress: A Strong Connection

 Tinnitus and stress can have direct effects on the brain

 Physiological and emotional stress can cause dramatic changes in the way the brain functions.
 This can be particularly important in conditions that are sensitive to these changes, like migraine and tinnitus.
-Stress can amplify the ringing sound in the ear through the following interconnected mechanisms:

 Brain Impact of StressHow It Amplifies Tinnitus